cvxpy/cvxpy/_sources/tutorial/intro/index.rst.txt

 Changing the problem
 --------------------

-Problems are immutable, meaning they cannot be changed after they are created.
+:py:class:`Problems <cvxpy.problems.problem.Problem>` are immutable, meaning they
+cannot be changed after they are created.
 To change the objective or constraints, create a new problem.

 .. code:: python